-I read a lot of econ stuff, mostly for entrainment purposes.
-That habit started back in the go-g0 90’s when the new economy was belching forth one new sot-com firm after another.
+I read a lot of econ stuff, mostly for entertainment purposes.
+That habit started back in the go-go 90’s when the new economy was belching forth one new dot-com firm after another.
 Most of these new companies made nothing, fixed nothing and provided no service anyone would want.
 The dot-com boom was, in many respects, a big waste of time and money.
-But, I got a lot of yucks listening to lectures about how things were different.
+But, I got a lot of laughs listening to lectures about how things were different in the new economy.

-That may or may not be the right answer, but there’s no doubt that Aereo is (was) a parasite company.
-But, they were trying to make money from other parasite companies.
+That may or may not be the right answer, but there’s no doubt that Aereo is (was) a parasite company trying to make money from other parasite companies.
 The local broadcasters get special rights not available to everyone.
 They strike deals with the cable companies who have struck special deals with state and local government.
-Between you and the guy making your very sitcom is a long line of rentiers.
+Between you and the guy making your favorite show is a long line of rentiers.
 I spend more in a month on telecom than my father spent in his lifetime.

 Now, that’s not to say no one is doing real work.
 It’s just that the big money seems to be in coming up with a way to transfer your cost of doing business onto others and charging rents for access to the work of others.
 Facebook is a great example.
 They don’t pay a dime to the ISP’s and telcos.
 You pay for the mobile access and you pay for the Internet.
 They harvest your personal data and sell it to others.
 Their big contribution is to provide a crude interface for you to see pictures of the grandkids.